What's Going On (album): Recording

 The album's original mix, recorded in Detroit at both Hitsville and Golden World as well as United Sound Studios, was finalized on April 5, 1971.
 When Gordy listened to the mix, he worried that no other hit single would emerge from it.
 To ease Gordy's worries, Gaye and the album's engineers entered The Sound Factory in West Hollywood in early May, integrating the orchestra somewhat closer with the rhythm tracks, while Gaye used different vocal tracks and added extra instrumentation.
 Presented to Motown's Quality Control department team, they were worried about future hit singles due to its concurrent style with each song leading to the next.
 Gordy however vetoed their decision, agreeing to put this mix of the album out that month.

+Packaging and cover art

+The album's cover was photographed by Jim Hendin and designed by Motown art director Curtis McNair in Gaye's backyard, where a sudden bout of sleet added moisture to his trench coat and turned his hair white in the shots.
+McNair selected the photograph for these details, saying it added to the image's drama.
+His supervisor, Tom Schlesinger, initially rejected McNair's preferred low-angle shot, but Gaye himself was consulted and insisted on the photograph, settling the decision.

 Music and lyrics

 "What's Going On", the title track, features soulful, passionate vocals and multi-tracked background singing, both by Gaye.
 The song had strong jazz, gospel, classical music orchestration, and arrangements.
 Reviewer Eric Henderson of Slant stated the song had an "understandably mournful tone" in response to the fallout of the late 1960s counterculture movements.
 Henderson also wrote that "Gaye's choice to emphasize humanity at its most charitable rather than paint bleak pictures of destruction and disillusionment is characteristic of the album that follows."

 This is immediately followed in segue flow by the second track, "What's Happening Brother", a song Gaye dedicated to his brother Frankie, in which Gaye wrote to explain the disillusionment of war veterans who returned to civilian life and their disconnect from pop culture.
 "Flyin' High (In the Friendly Sky)", which took its title from a United Airlines tag, "fly the friendly skies", dealt with dependence on heroin.
 The lyric, "I know, I'm hooked my friend, to the boy, who makes slaves out of men", references heroin as "boy", which was slang for the drug.
 "Save the Children" was an emotional plea to help disadvantaged children, warning, "who really cares/who's willing to try/to save a world/that is destined to die?", later crying out, "save the babies".
 A truncated version of "God Is Love" follows "Save the Children" and makes references to God.